Kazenzi/Kazenzi/README.md

 - 👋 Hi, I’m @Kazenzi
-- 👀 I’m interested in  web development
+- 👀 I’m interested in  software Development
 - 🌱 I’m currently learning android development
 - 💞️ I’m looking forward to collaborate on web and android projects
 - 📫 How to reach me jacintakazenzi99@gmail.com